-There are two forms of peritoneal dialysis: continuous ambulatory peritoneal dialysis (where the abdomen is filled and drained several times during the day) and continuous cycler-assisted peritoneal dialysis (uses a machine to cycle the fluid in and out of the abdomen at night while the person sleeps).
+There are two forms of peritoneal dialysis: continuous ambulatory peritoneal dialysis, where the abdomen is filled and drained several times during the day, and continuous cycler-assisted peritoneal dialysis, which uses a machine to cycle the fluid in and out of the abdomen at night while the person sleeps.

 The most common side effects of peritoneal dialysis are infections in the abdominal cavity or in the area where the tube was implanted.
-Other side effects may include weight gain and hernias (when the intestine pushes through a weak spot or tear in the lower abdominal wall).
+Other side effects may include weight gain and hernias.
+A hernia is when the intestine pushes through a weak spot or tear in the lower abdominal wall.

 Kidney failure occurs when your kidneys are barely working or not working at all.
 This is managed by dialysis.
 Dialysis involves the use of a machine to filter waste from your blood.
 In some cases, your doctor may recommend a kidney transplant.

 You should always follow the dosage instructions for over-the-counter medications.
-Taking too much aspirin, acetaminophen, or ibuprofen can cause kidney damage.
+Taking too much aspirin (Bayer) or ibuprofen (Advil, Motrin) can cause kidney damage.
 Call your doctor if the normal doses of these medications aren’t controlling your pain effectively.